You know it’s time to get rid of your bed bugs when they burst open at the slightest pressure.

 Once the smoke bomb is activated, you will not be able to return to the property for at least four hours (each product has a different time).
 If used in one apartment and not sealed correctly, extermination may cause the infestation to move to the adjoining apartment.

-I moved into my new home in June, and by the end of September, I noticed my feet had little bites on them and dismissed them as chigger and mosquito bites.
+Four months after moving into my new home I noticed my feet had little bites on them which I dismissed as chigger & mosquito bites.
 We searched the house and found bed bugs.

 We gave up and hired an exterminator to get rid of the bed bugs once and for all.
 He came out and treated both rooms.
 It didn’t work so we had the exterminator re-treat.
-Still didn’t work and now our furniture was infested.
+Still didn’t work and the infestation spread.

 I decided to check on heat treatment and found it was going to cost about $3,500.
 So that was out.